AndreasNaustdal/patternlab/exercise4/readme.md

 # Exercise 4b - Using `{{styleModifier}}`

-styleModifier is a commonly used predefined parameter slightly different syntax, but aside from that it works just like any other pattern parameter:
+styleModifier is a concept similar to patter parameters, but with it's own syntax and a predefined variable name.
+It is typically used to add _modifier class(es)_ to elements that in some way, big or small, change their appearance.

+Like pattern parameters
-- You need to define where to use it in the `.mustache` file, and
+- you need to define where to use it in the `.mustache` file, and
 - it will only be available to the first level of includes.

 Example include: